About US > Director

 A man with diverse musical interests and talents, Mr. Matheis is currently Director of Music at Bothell United Methodist Church, where he directs the Chancel Choir and oversees an eclectic music department with voice and instrumental ensembles for all ages.
 Previously he was Director of Music at Sand Point Community United Methodist Church.
 He was also recently Director of the Seattle SeaChordsmen, a Barbershop chorus in the Barbershop Harmony Society, helping them achieve the distinction of Most Improved Chorus at the 2010 Division II Competition.
 Before joining Choir of the Sound, Jeremy was the Artistic Director/Conductor for the Cascade Foothills Chorale in Enumclaw from 2007-2010.
 He has extensive background in many different areas of music including all aspects of Church music and liturgy, and Pre-K music education.
 Mr. Matheis’ work as a teaching conductor has brought him increased distinction, focusing on building technique through increased knowledge and engagement.
 Singers appreciate the freshness he brings to familiar music and the way in which he connects with his choir using his natural, infectious energy.

 In addition to an expanding conducting career, Jeremy continues to sing weekly and is the Associate Director of the St. Mark’s Compline Choir and sings regularly with the Tudor Choir.
-He is also the Festival Chair for the Greater Seattle Choral Consortium, planning its first annual area wide choral festival in October, 2013.
+He was the Festival Chair for the Greater Seattle Choral Consortium, which presented its first annual area-wide choral festival in October, 2013.